-$\mathcal{M}^{\infty}$ is a far-field approximation to the interaction among spheres and includes terms up to $O(s^{-3})$, which is the same as the result of the Rotne-Prager-Yamakawa (RPY) tensor.
-The detailed elements of $\mathcal{M}^{\infty}$ are given explicitly in Appendix A using the notation of Jeffrey and Onishi (1984).
-The inverse of $\mathcal{M}^{\infty}$ includes multi-sphere interactions.
-The pairwise near-field lubrication resistance matrix is denoted as $\mathcal{R}_{2B,lub}$ and constructed as
+$\mathcal{M}^{\infty}$ is a far-field approximation to the interaction between spheres and includes terms up to $O(s^{-3})$, which is exactly the same as that of the RPY tensor \cite{Wajnryb2013}.
+The detailed elements of $\mathcal{M}^{\infty}$ are provided explicitly in Appendix A, following the notation of Jeffrey and Onishi \cite{Jeffrey1984}.
+The inverse of $\mathcal{M}^{\infty}$ includes interactions among multiple spheres.
+The pairwise near-field lubrication resistance matrix is denoted as $\mathcal{R}_{2B,lub}$ and is constructed as follows